-Celebrate World Emoji Day with these emoji apps for iPhone and iPad!
+Love emoji?
+Then you need these emoji apps for iPhone and iPad

 If you plan to use a Rage Face to send an SMS, you can tap a sticker to copy it, and then tap the word bubble in the upper right corner of the screen to switch directly to your iMessage app.

-If you feel superior to everyone in the world and want to show your distain for your fellow beings, SMS Rage Face will make you grimace.
+If you feel superior to everyone in the world and want to show your disdain for your fellow beings, SMS Rage Face will make you grimace.

 Emoji Keyboard by LINE